Vwalln99/Algorithm/README.md

-##Some algorithms to work with.
+#Some algorithms to work with.

-Recursion
+-Recursion
-Searchalgorithm
+-Searchalgorithm
-Sortalgorithm
+-Sortalgorithm